kimbring2/DeepSoccer/README.md

 ```$ python jetbot_ros.py ```

 First, set up ROS in actual Jetbot hardware based on manual of https://github.com/dusty-nv/jetbot_ros.
 Then run roscore on Jetbot terminal and publish the camera frame using jetbot_camera node.
 After that, when the uploaded jetbot_ros.py file is executed, it is possible to receive the camera frame as an input and output the speed of the left and right motors as an input in the same manner as one method in Gazebo.
 Also in this code, the part that detected the soccer ball using cvlib can be done with Jetson board using jetson.utils, jetson.inference.

+# Tensorflow model freezing for TensorRT inference
+Tensorflow model trained using Gazebo simulation can be used without installing Tensorflow on Jetson Nano.
+However, the saved model needs to be freezing by using a of RL_model_froze.ipynb.

+You need to change a 'model_dir = "/home/kimbring2/catkin_ws/src/jetbot/jetbot_control/src/drqn"' line for your workplace setting.